 Strategy for Undepleted Reservoirs

 Another significant difference between conventional onshore steam flood projects and Pharis's intended offshore developments is that Pharis's offshore fields are undepleted.
 Steam flooding has historically only ever been applied as a tertiary recovery technique in depleted reservoirs already partially swept by water.
 By applying steam flood right from the start of production we expect that the Steam-Oil ratio will be significantly lower than would be the case if the reservoir had already been partially swept.
 This is obvious if you think through the physics of what is going on and to illustrate this effect we have simulated two different development strategies in a sector model based upon a part of the Pilot field.
 The first (LHS of the chart below) shows the production and steam injection requirements for a steam flood implemented from the start of production, the second (RHS) shows those same requirements for a water flood followed by a steam flood, which is the strategy adopted on virtually every steam flood project in the world.

 The "Steam from the Start" strategy earns about 20% more discounted revenue, net of steam costs, has about half the Opex, also saves on Capex and has a much better steam oil ratio.
 The choice of which strategy is favoured is not difficult to make.

 Potential to Maximise Economic Recovery in the UKCS

 We believe that proving that offshore steam works, and testing technologies that enable the application of steam floods at reservoir depths greater than 3000', will make a material contribution to maximising economic oil recovery in the UKCS.
 Pharis has assessed the suitability of a number of undeveloped heavy oil fields across the UKCS and concluded that there are about 8 billion barrels of already discovered heavy oil in place, across the UKCS in shallow (< 4,000') sandstone reservoirs suitable for steam flooding.

-Pharis believes a widespread application of steam flooding could add about 4 billion bbls to the current estimates of remaining recoverable resources on the UKCS.
+Pharis believes a widespread application of steam flooding could add over 4 billion bbls to the current estimates of remaining recoverable resources on the UKCS.